All India Anna Dravida Munnetra Kazhagam: Edappadi K. Palaniswami era (2022–present)

 In the 2024 general election, the AIADMK-led Alliance consisting of Desiya Murpokku Dravida Kazhagam (DMDK), Puthiya Tamilagam (PT), and the Social Democratic Party of India (SDPI) contested in the state of Tamil Nadu and the union territories of Puducherry and Andaman and Nicobar Islands for the 18th Lok Sabha polls.
 In the alliance, the AIADMK contested 36 constituencies, and the DMDK contested five constituencies.
 The party-led alliance lost in all the constituencies it contested, and the Indian National Developmental Inclusive Alliance swept the election in Tamil Nadu and Puducherry.

 On 19 January 2025, Edappadi K. Palaniswami announced the formation of the "AIADMK Young Generation Sports Wing" to encourage sportspersons.
-On 10 February 2025, AIADMK general secretary Edappadi K. Palaniswami virtually inaugurated the newly constructed party office located at Sector-VI, Pushp Vihar, M.B.
-Road, New Delhi, in the presence of the prominent members and secretaries of the party.
-The three-storey office building in the National Capital Territory of Delhi is named Puratchi Thalaivar M.G.R. – Puratchi Thalaivi Amma Maaligai in memory of the party's leaders and the former chief ministers of Tamil Nadu M. G. Ramachandran and J. Jayalalithaa.
+On 10 February 2025, AIADMK general secretary Edappadi K. Palaniswami virtually inaugurated the newly constructed party office located at Sector-VI, Pushp Vihar, M. B. Road, New Delhi, in the presence of the prominent members and secretaries of the party.
+The three-storey office building in the National Capital Territory of Delhi is named Puratchi Thalaivar M. G. R. – Puratchi Thalaivi Amma Maaligai in memory of the party's leaders and the former chief ministers of Tamil Nadu M. G. Ramachandran and J. Jayalalithaa.
 On 11 April 2025, AIADMK General Secretary Edappadi K. Palaniswami and BJP leader and The Union Home Minister Amit Shah announced their alliance for 2026 TN Assembly election on a Joint Press Conference at Chennai.

 On 31 October 2025, AIADMK General Secretary Edappadi K. Palaniswami expelled senior leader and Gobichettipalayam MLA K. A. Sengottaiyan from the party.
 Palaniswami stated that Sengottaiyan had accompanied expelled leader O. Panneerselvam and AMMK founder T. T. V. Dhinakaran in the same car and participated in a joint press conference at Pasumpon during the Tevar Jayanthi ceremony.
-Earlier on 5 September 2025, Sengottaiyan urged party general secretary Palaniswami to take steps to reunite expelled and dissenting leaders to restore the party’s strength ahead of the 2026 Tamil Nadu Assembly election.
+Earlier on 5 September 2025, Sengottaiyan urged party general secretary Palaniswami to take steps to reunite expelled and dissenting leaders to restore the party's strength ahead of the 2026 Tamil Nadu Assembly election.
+In January 2026, AIADMK formed an alliance with former partner PMK and long-time rival of the T. T. V. Dhinakaran-led AMMK.